Bhargavisingampalli/Social-Media-Analytics-with-Spark/README.md

 The **Python Socket Server** simulates real-time streaming by reading the `tweets.csv` file line-by-line and sending the data to Spark Streaming via a socket.
 To start the server:

-1. Open a terminal or command prompt.
-2. Navigate to the directory where your `socket_server.py` is located.
+1. Navigate to the directory where your `socket_server.py` is located.
-3. Run the following command:
+2. Run the following command:

    ```bash
    python socket_server.py